Search Railroad Sites For:

 The Dennison Station Board listing all our Ohio Central Trips during the Convention.

-At 8:07 AM the train was ready to be boarded and with me selecting seats for Chris and I in the Pennsylvania Railroad RPCX 101, an fantastic air conditioned coach.
-I walked back through the to the concession car then ran into Jim from Louisville.
+At 8:07 AM, we boarded with me selecting seats for Chris and I in the Pennsylvania Railroad RPCX 101, an air-conditioned coach.
+I walked back to the concession car where I ran into Jim from Louisville.
 Our train left at 8:30 AM and just east of the station I spotted Joe Harper for the first of many times on this trip.
 He does get around!

-Passing under one of the remaining Pennsylvania Railroad Signal Bridge.
+The train passed under one of the remaining Pennsylvania Railroad signal bridges.
 This line was called the "Panhandle Line" because it went through the panhandle of West Virginia on its way to Pittsburgh.
-It was double tracked but over the years it was removed.
-In my pictures you will be able to see where the second track was.
+It was double-tracked but over the years, one of the tracks was removed.

 Rolling Ohio scenery.